-The CAN controller can be implemented in XA Spartan-6, Spartan-6 and Virtex-6 devices.
-Ensure that the device used has the following attributes:
+The CAN controller can be implemented in Virtex®-6, XA Spartan®-6 and Spartan-6 devices.
+Ensure that the device used has these attributes:

-- The device is large enough to accommodate the core. - The device contains a sufficient number of IOBs.
+- The device is large enough to accommodate the core. - The device contains a sufficient number of Input Output Blocks (IOBs.)